 Barabba

-On Store Kongensgade, Barabbas, a den of reconstructed Italian cookery, enwraps diners in a dreamy otherworldliness of chandeliers, Turkish carpets, marble tables and rough-hewn wooden cabinets.
+On Store Kongensgade, Barabbas, a den of reconstructed Italian cookery, enwraps diners in a dreamy otherworldliness of chandeliers, Turkish carpets, marble tables, and rough-hewn wooden cabinets.
 A 350-year-old table anchors the room as a harbinger of the heartiness the cuisine promises.
-Both tasting and ala carte menus at Barabba brandish variety that runs the gamut from spaghetti with smoked oysters to glazed pork ribs to rabbit ravioli with yellow tomatoes and Taggiasca olives.
-Complementing wines, courtesy of sommelier and founder Riccardo Maron (originally of Michelin restaurant 108) are profound, lesser-known and loaded with terroir.
+Both tasting and à la carte menus at Barabba brandish variety that runs the gamut from spaghetti with smoked oysters to glazed pork ribs to rabbit ravioli with yellow tomatoes and Taggiasca olives.
+Complementing wines, courtesy of sommelier and founder Riccardo Maron (originally of Michelin restaurant 108), are profound, lesser-known, and loaded with terroir.

 Tips from Epicurean Expert Frederik Lundberg